Long-Term Care Insurance Colorado: Costs & Companies Reviewed

 Colorado Long-Term Care Insurance Credit

 A long-term care insurance credit is available to Colorado residents who purchase or make payments for a long-term care insurance policy and whose federal taxable income does not exceed applicable thresholds.
-The amount of the LTC insurance credit is generally equal to 25% of the amount paid for the policy during the tax year, but cannot exceed $150 per policy.
+The amount of the LTC insurance credit External link icon. is generally equal to 25% of the amount paid for the policy during the tax year, but cannot exceed $150 per policy.

 Long-Term Care Insurance Companies in Colorado